 Each day, GAO issues a list of newly released reports, testimony, and correspondence.
 GAO posts this list, known as "Today's Reports," on its Web site daily.
 The list contains links to the full-text document files.
-To have GAO e-mail this list to you every afternoon, go to www.gao.gov and select "Subscribe to daily E-mail alert for newly released products" under the GAO Reports heading.
+To have GAO email this list to you every afternoon, go to www.gao.gov and select "Subscribe to e-mail alerts" under the "Order GAO Products" heading.